EmilieNilsson1/mlops_project/reports/README.md

 >
 > Answer:

-We have used around 25 dollars and the training was the thing that was most expensive seeing as we did it wrong the first time and didn't save it correctly.
+We have used around 28 dollars total.
+The training was the thing that was most expensive seeing as we did it wrong the first time and didn't save it correctly.
 This meant that we had to do it five times using a lot of credits.
+This was done in VertexAI accounting for 10 dollars.
+Another 10 dollars was used on Cloud storage, and the remaining was used on Artifact, Run and Engine.
+Working in the cloud was frustrating at times, but we do see how it can be very useful, especially the option for data storage in Cloud storage as we don't know of an alternative to this.

 ### Question 28